-The method used to model the adult uptake of HCT in the national version of the Thembisa model has been described elsewhere [9].
-Briefly, it is assumed that adults can be tested for HIV in three different ways: HIV testing during pregnancy, HIV testing in patients with HIV-related opportunistic infections (OIs), and HIV testing for other reasons.
+The method used to model the adult uptake of HCT in the national version of the Thembisa model has been described elsewhere [57].
+Briefly, it is assumed that adults can be tested for HIV in five different ways: HIV testing during pregnancy, HIV testing in patients with HIVrelated opportunistic infections (OIs), testing as a result of partner notification (or index testing), self-testing and HIV testing for other reasons.
 As described in section 5.1, the model allows for provincial variation in rates of antenatal HIV testing, based on data from the District Health Barometer reports.
 We currently lack province-specific data on the rate of HIV testing in patients with OIs, and have therefore set the assumed proportions of OI patients tested to be the same as assumed in the national model, for all provinces.
-However, we do have reasonable estimates of the total numbers of HIV tests performed in each province, and have therefore set the province-specific rates of testing for other reasons in such a way that the model estimate of the total number of HIV tests is consistent with the estimates derived from other data sources.
+We use programme data on numbers of self-testing kits distributed by province, up to 2020 (Mohammed Majam, personal communication).
+Rates of testing due to partner notification are calculated as a function of other testing rates [57].
+The only remaining unknown is the rate of HIV testing for other reasons.
+Since we have reasonable estimates of the total numbers of HIV tests performed by health workers in each province (excluding self-tests), we set the province-specific rates of testing for other reasons in such a way that the model estimate of the total number of HIV tests performed by health workers is consistent with the estimates derived from other data sources (using the same approach as in the national version of the model).

-The set of province-specific estimates of total HIV tests were derived by disaggregating our previously-estimated total numbers of HIV tests for the country as a whole [9].
+The set of province-specific estimates of total HIV tests performed by health workers were derived by disaggregating our previously-estimated total numbers of HIV tests for the country as a whole [57].
 These totals were derived for the public health sector, medical schemes, the life insurance industry, and other private providers of HIV testing (e.g. workplace HIV testing programmes).
-Most of the public health sector statistics include provincial disaggregation, and these were used to calculate the numbers of individuals tested for HIV in the public sector in each province [108].
+Most of the public health sector statistics include provincial disaggregation, and these were used to calculate the numbers of individuals tested for HIV in the public sector in each province [112].
 In the case of medical schemes, data on the provincial profile of individuals tested was not directly available.
-However, information on provincial differences in rates of HIV testing in 2011 is available for the Discovery medical scheme, the largest medical scheme in the country [109].
-We assume that the province-specific rates of HIV testing are the same in other medical schemes, and combining these rates with data on the total number of medical scheme beneficiaries in each province at the end of 2011 [110] we calculate the expected fraction of all medical scheme HIV testing in each province.
-Information is also available on the provincial profile of HIV testing by insurers [111] and other private providers [112].
+However, information on provincial differences in rates of HIV testing in 2011 is available for the Discovery medical scheme, the largest medical scheme in the country [113].
+We assume that the province-specific rates of HIV testing are the same in other medical schemes, and combining these rates with data on the total number of medical scheme beneficiaries in each province at the end of 2011 [114] we calculate the expected fraction of all medical scheme HIV testing in each province.
+Information is also available on the provincial profile of HIV testing by insurers [115] and other private providers [116].
 For all three private sector data sources, the fraction of HIV tests in each province that was estimated was assumed to apply in all years, due to the lack of information on temporal changes in provincial distributions.

-Figure 6.1 shows the resulting estimates of the numbers of HIV tests performed in each province in each year.
+Figure 6.1 shows the resulting estimates of the numbers of HIV tests performed by health workers in each province in each year.
 Gauteng and KwaZulu-Natal, the two provinces with the largest populations, account for the greatest numbers of HIV tests performed in most years.
 Testing numbers reached their highest level in 2019-20, then dropped substantially over the 2020-21 year following the start of the COVID-19 epidemic.
-The proportionate reductions in total numbers of tests performed, when comparing 2020-21 to the previous year, were greatest in Northern Cape (35%) and Gauteng (34%) and smallest in North West (1%).

-Figure 6.1: Numbers of HIV tests performed in each province, 2002-2019
+Figure 6.1: Numbers of HIV tests performed by health workers in each province, 2002-2022